Q. In what way did Jesus fulfill the law?

 Suppose I am an artist, and I am engaged to paint a mural in the city hall.
 A contract is drawn up detailing the obligations of all parties involved.
 Once I have completed the painting and fulfilled my obligations to the city, and they have fulfilled their obligations to me, the contract is fulfilled and ended.
 It no longer has a legal hold over me or the city.
 It is fulfilled.
 But suppose, before I fulfill my obligation in the contract, the state government steps in, reviews the contract, and says there is something about it that is contrary to state law.
 They then use their authority, or the authority of the court, to end the contract, to declare it void, to abolish or destroy the contract before it is fulfilled.

-Fulfilled in Two Ways
+Jesus Fulfilled the Law in Three Ways

 Make no mistake about it.
 Jesus did not come to destroy the law before He had fulfilled it.
 But He did fulfill and end it.
-He fulfilled the law in two ways.
+He fulfilled the law in three ways.
 First, He lived under the law perfectly.
+Being perfectly righteous, He could not have done otherwise.
 He obeyed every bit of the law.
-And His perfect righteousness is imputed to us.
-Secondly, He paid our legal, penal obligations by dying in our stead.
-Because of our transgressions, because we have all sinned, our obligation was to die and spend eternity in hell.
-Jesus fulfilled that obligation for us by what He went through on the Cross.
-Jesus did not destroy the law, but by fulfilling the law, He removed us from being under legal obligations.
+And God imputes Jesus’ perfect righteousness to us.

 And what commandments did Jesus mean when He said, “Whosoever therefore shall break one of these least commandments, and shall teach men so, he shall be called the least in the kingdom of heaven: but whosoever shall do and teach them, the same shall be called great in the kingdom of heaven”?
 (Matthew 5:19).
 Most assume that he meant the Ten Commandments.
-But He never says this.
-To properly understand, we must look to the context.
-And the context shows us that Jesus must be referring to the commandments He is about to give, the commandments of the New Covenant—commandments that, by the way, are continued through the rest of the New Covenant and are summed in one word, love.
-And love is something that only God works in us.
+But He never says that He means the Ten Commandments or any other Old Testament commands.
+In fact, since Jesus has just said that He was going to fulfill the law, why would He then immediately warn against breaking Old Testament laws?

 There is therefore now no condemnation to them which are in Christ Jesus, who walk not after the flesh, but after the Spirit.
 For the law of the Spirit of life in Christ Jesus hath made me free from the law of sin and death.
 For what the law could not do, in that it was weak through the flesh, God sending his own Son in the likeness of sinful flesh, and for sin, condemned sin in the flesh: That the righteousness of the law might be fulfilled in us, who walk not after the flesh, but after the Spirit.